What is wellbeing and why does it matter?What influence does wellbeing have on our lives, our ch...

 - March 20, 2020, 10:00 am

-Below is our brief guide to coping in the days ahead, based on the best of science but also our own (reasonably broad) lived experiences of working in emergency management and resilience training programmes both here in Aotearoa NZ and internationally.
-These are some of the practical strategies we’ve seen help.
+Based on the best of science and our own experiences of working with emergency management and resilience training programmes, these are some of the practical strategies we’ve seen work to support resilience.

 - Choose where you focus your attention.
 Even at the best of times, humans are hard-wired to notice threats and weakness.
 During the worst of times it is more important than ever for our psychological health to tune into what’s still good in your world.
 Psychologists call this ‘benefit finding’ and it is a key resilience skill.
 Start your days or meetings with a quickfire round of sharing good stuff – this also builds connection.
 Using the hashtag #htgs (‘hunt the good stuff’ originated in the US Army’s Military Resilience Training) works well here.